 5. DO NOT become isolated yourself even if the person you care for is housebound.

 There are also online support groups for caregivers that can go a long way toward easing isolation.
 Here are three organizations that can help: Family Caregiver Alliance, Empowering Caregivers, and The Well Spouse Association.
 Connecting with others in this way benefits both you and the person you’re caring for, because it puts you in touch with others who understand the challenges you’re facing.
-Not only can this uplift your spirits and renew your commitment, it can also provide valuable information that will make it easier for you to carry out your responsibilities.

 6. DO NOT neglect your own health.